This post contains affiliate links.

 Instructions

 - Filling: Preheat oven to 425°F (218°C).
 Peel and dice the potatoes into ½ inch cubes, then toss together with oil and spices.
 Spread onto a baking sheet and bake for 25 minutes.
 Pull out the baking sheet and add the beans, tossing to combine with the potatoes.
-Put back in the oven for 5 to 10 minutes, or until sweet potato is fork-tender and beans are hot.
+Put back in the oven for 5 to 10 minutes, or until sweet potatoes are fork-tender and beans are hot.

 - Sauce: Meanwhile, stir together all sauce ingredients, adding more or less adobo sauce to suit your spice tolerance.